Mastery and Changing Our Leadership Mindset

 We have discussed culture, creating a vision, bringing together a team but what is it that can catch us out?

-Most of us, feel “If only I work harder, learn more and perfect my skills, with the combination of passion and work ethic, I can be an expert and will feel good enough.”
+Most of us, feel “If only I work harder, learn more and perfect our skills, with passion and positivity, I can be an expert and will feel good enough.”

-As discussed previously, the concept of patience and exploration are important skills of leadership.
-We need to shift from being an expert at everything, competency and doing it alone, to mastery, wisdom and achieving things collectively.
+We need to shift from being an expert and competent at everything and doing it alone, to mastery, wisdom and achieving things collectively.

 Children naturally practice mastery, uninterested in their performance when they are young enjoying experimentation and having fun.